If you can’t find the answer to the question you’re looking for below, reach out and we’ll be happy to help.

 We prefer to schedule in-person meetings in advance with travel expenses and itineraries in mind, with sensitivity to budget since this type of meeting can tend to inflate a project budget.
 Unplanned in-person meetings that require our team to travel off-site will be billed hourly for time spent at the meeting and travel.

 Information architecture is the relationship of how all the different pages of a website are related to each other.
-This is communicated visually through a sitemap.
+This is communicated visually through a sitemap and wireframes.

 We complete the information architecture set by developing a “blueprint” of the site using wireframes.
 Wireframes are similar to an outline, they are devoid of design (color, typography, design elements) but document the placement of content (photography, text) and interactivity.